surajthaqurie/Project__MERN/README.md

 ##### Install Node.Js

-- To run this Project, you need to install the latest version of Node.js on your system.
+- To run this Project, you need to install the latest version of Node.js in your system.
 - In this Project the version of Node.js is v8.10.0 .
 - To check the version of Node type
 ``` node -v ```